-Even published authors hear the voice of self-doubt in the back of their mind.
+Even established and successfully published authors hear the voice of self-doubt in the back of their mind.

 What is that voice?